Great programming is mathematics. … Except, all falsehoods are the same and error messages are not. Otherwise, great programming is mathematics.

 decodeFileIsolateIOErrors :: FilePath -> IO MyConfig

-decodeFileIsolateIOErrors file = do
+= do

-bytes <- BS.readFile file -- possible IOError
+decodeFileIsolateIOErrors file <- BS.readFile file -- possible IOError

-either throwIO pure $ Y.decodeEither' bytes -- not IOError
+bytes either throwIO pure $ Y.decodeEither' bytes -- not IOError

 If you dislike this code, then I am with you.
 This example’s goal is to illustrate a thought process that goes into handling errors, so let’s focus on that process only.

-conflateAllIssues example conflates (and silences) all of these things:
+example conflates (and silences) all of these things:

-• local file is missing
+- local file is missing

-• invalid yaml syntax in the local file
+- invalid yaml syntax in the local file

-• other IO issues related to the local file, e.g. file access problems, file corruption …
+- other IO issues related to the local file, e.g. file access problems, file corruption …

 I hope this shows that things can get complex.

-My hidden goal behind this exercise was to have us notice something that applies to a wider range of MonadPlus / Alternative instances.
+instances.
 In particular, it is related to the previous example.
 The impression I probably left on you in the previous section was: a naive use of Alternative results in bad error messages.

 I look at the “Who cares about K9 composers” as a deeper issue of 2 conflated errors.
 The code in the previous section conflates errors from parsing JSON data representing one of the possible constituent types (parsing wrong branch), with errors from parsing JSON data that does not represent any of the constituent types (parsing unexpected data).
 This code cannot distinguish between these errors and alternates on both.
-Ideally we would only alternate on the first but there is no obvious way to do that (aeson errors are Strings).
+Ideally we would only alternate on the first but there is no obvious way to do that (aeson errors are String

-Overloaded errors is a concern when programming parsers using MonadPlus instances.
+instances.
 This is subtle and, probably, I have not explained it clearly enough.
 Please give it some thought before dismissing it.

 Topics to discuss